Water Damage Restoration In Queens, NY

 Green Restoration provides certified water damage restoration in Queens, NY, serving Astoria, Long Island City, Forest Hills, Flushing, Jamaica, Sunnyside, Woodside, Rego Park, Bayside, Whitestone, Jackson Heights, Elmhurst, Corona, Howard Beach, Rockaway, Far Rockaway, Glendale, Maspeth, Ridgewood, and Ozone Park.
 IICRC-certified crews dispatch via the Whitestone or Throgs Neck Bridge, typically inside 30 to 50 minutes off-peak and 60 to 90 minutes at weekday peak.
 We handle burst pipes in pre-war co-op risers, basement apartment sewer-surcharge flooding, Rockaway storm-surge saltwater, multi-floor high-rise condo cascades, and full reconstruction.

 We submit IICRC S500-2021 documentation directly to State Farm, Travelers, Allstate, Liberty Mutual, USAA, Chubb, and other major NY carriers, and we coordinate with NFIP carriers on Rockaway and Howard Beach storm-surge claims.
 We are not licensed public adjusters and do not negotiate claims on your behalf.
-Licensed and insured in New York.
+Fully insured.

 We pull your address ZIP and flood zone, dispatch the closest Queens-route crew from our Mamaroneck HQ, and time the arrival window with traffic on the Whitestone, Throgs Neck, or RFK Bridge.
 The lead tech meets you with moisture meters, FLIR thermal imaging, and the Category and Class classification your adjuster will need on the loss report.